Akampadam: Transportation

-Akampadam village connects to other parts of India through Nilambur town.
-State Highway No.28 starts from Nilambur and connects to Ooty, Mysore and Bangalore through Highways.12,29 and 181.
-National highway No.66 passes through Ramanattukara and the northern stretch connects to Goa and Mumbai.
-The southern stretch connects to Cochin and Trivandrum.
-State.
-The nearest airport is at Kozhikode.
-The nearest major railway station is at nilambur.
+Akampadam village is connected to other parts of India through Nilambur town.
+State Highway No. 28 originates from Nilambur and connects Ooty, Mysore, and Bangalore through Highway Nos.
+12, 29, and 181.
+National Highway No. 66 passes through Ramanattukara, connecting the northern stretch to Goa and Mumbai and the southern stretch to Cochin and Trivandrum.
+The nearest airport is at Kozhikode, while the nearest major railway station is at Nilambur.

 Terrorist Links

 Some Islamic terrorist groups are connected with Athikkad village near Akampadam.
 Police are investigating their connection with Islamic State or I.S.Organization.